pahyde/modulo/README.md

 # Modulo

-### Bridge the gap between today's thoughts and tomorrow's actions.
+Modulo is a productivity app designed to bridge the gap between today's thoughts and tomorrow's actions.

-Modulo is a productivity app for personal continuity.
 It's like a personal messaging system for sending thoughts to the future!

 In particular, Modulo syncs to your sleep schedule so you can